What is being tested?

 HbA1c is a blood test that is used to help diagnose and monitor people with diabetes.
 It is also sometimes called a haemoglobin A1c, glycated haemoglobin or glycosylated haemoglobin.

 HbA1c refers to glucose and haemoglobin joined together (the haemoglobin is ’glycated’).
-Haemoglobin is the protein in red blood cells that carries oxygen throughout your body.
-The amount of HbA1c formed is directly related to the amount of glucose in your blood.
+Haemoglobin is the protein in red blood cells that carries oxygen throughout the body.
+The amount of HbA1c formed is directly related to the amount of glucose in the blood.

-Red blood cells live for up to 4 months, so HbA1c gives an indication of how much sugar you’ve had in your blood over the past few months.
-It’s different to the blood glucose test, which measures how much sugar you have in your blood at that moment.
+Red blood cells live for up to 4 months, so HbA1c gives an indication of how much sugar there has been in the blood over the past few months.
+It’s different to the blood glucose test, which measures how much sugar is in the blood at that moment.

 Why would I need this test?